openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

     * - Header row
       - Must have a header row, with column names exactly as specified in "Columns" below.
-    * - Columns
+    * - One or two columns identifying students

-      - Must have at least 2 columns: 1) "email" or "username", or both; 2) "cohort".
+      - Must have at least one column identifying students:

+        either "email" or "username", or both.

-        * If both the username and an email address are provided for a student, the email address has precedence.
-In other words, if an email address is present, an incorrect or non-matching username is ignored.
+        If both the username and an email address are provided for a student, the email address has precedence.

+        In other words, if an email address is present, an incorrect or non- matching username is ignored.

+    * - One column identifying the cohort group
-        * Cohort names must already have been created in Studio.
+      - The column must be named "cohort", containing cohort groups already existing in Studio.
+    * -
-        * Columns other than "Email", "Username" and "Cohort" are ignored.
+      - Columns other than "Email", "Username" and "Cohort" are ignored.

 Follow these steps to assign students to cohort groups by uploading a .csv file.